 - Offer information on aneuploidy screening.

-- Document all testing discussion, decisions, and results; do not repeat screening for heritable conditions if individual has been screened previously.
+- Document all testing discussions, decisions, and results; do not repeat screening for heritable conditions if individual has been screened previously.

 - Recommend the use of low-dose aspirin (81 mg/dl) as preventive medication after 12 weeks of gestation in women who are at high risk for preeclampsia.